 You can find my overall verdict, plus how you can get your hands on the kit without having to go to China/Canada, after the gallery.

 In conclusion, what have I learnt from all this?
-Well, the big winner is the gooseneck pouring jug, although it does take up a fair bit of space.
+Well, the big winner is the gooseneck pouring jug, particularly since I’ve worked out that the lid from my Travel Press fits it perfectly, although it does take up a fair bit of space.
 The collapsible filter cone is a bit hit-and-miss.
 The big design flaw is the lack of a central hole, which means that the best filter papers are Kalita Wave papers which can’t fold flat, rather removing the collapsible cone’s biggest selling point: that it collapses.
 The compromise is to use Filtropa filter papers with a ridge at the bottom, but is the compromise (and the hassle of adding the kit and filter papers to my already large amount of coffee kit) worth it?

 Well, the answer to that will always be a personal one, but for me, it’s a resounding yes.
 Since falling in love with pour-over, there are certain coffees (the Yunnan from UNDEF/NE springs to mind) that just need to be made as a pour-over.
 The Travel Press and Aeropress just won’t cut it.
 In previous years, where I’d be away for a few weeks at a time, a few times a year, I could live without it, but these days, when I’m away a month at a time, four or five times a year, it’s worth it.
 So, for the foreseeable future, the collapsible filter cone and gooseneck pouring jug have been added to the travelling coffee circus.